mishuagarwal/udacity/Project_1/README.md

 2. Neighbourhood trends in Seattle: Which neighbourhoods have the maximum listings?
 Which neighbourhoods are the most/least expensive?
 How does the availability in different neighbourhoods vary at different time periods in a year?
 3. Can we construct a predictive model to predict the price of a listing based on the different attributes in the datasets?
 How good is the predictive model?
 What are some important features that are indicative of the price of the listing?

+# Results
 The notebook "seattle_airbnb.ipynb" has all the relevant plots and analysis that answer the aforementioned questions.

+# Blog

+The link to the blog is here.